-XIX c. became the most important turning point in the ethnic history of Karabakh.
-Subordination and consequent elimination of the Karabakh khanate gave the Czarist government an opportunity to resettle Armenians in the territory of North Azerbaijan, including Karabakh, in order to strengthen Russian positions in the region.
+19th century became the most important turning point in the ethnic history of Karabakh.
+Subordination and consequent elimination of the Karabakh khanate gave the Czarist government an opportunity to resettle Armenians in the territory of North Azerbaijan, including Karabakh, to strengthen Russian positions in the region.

 Before the process of resettlement began, Karabakh consisted of 17 counties (mahals).
 In 12 mahals, if to exclude several Armenian villages, lived almost exceptionally Azeris.
 The mahals of Dizak, Varanda, Chelaberd and Talish were consisted of the Azeri («Muslim») and Armenian villages.
 There were also villages where the Armenians and Azeris lived mixed.2